 Administration.
-The Amended and Restated 2010 Directors' Plan is administered by the "Committee," which is the Compensation Committee or such other committee of our Board to which the Board has delegated power.
-The Committee is authorized to interpret the Amended and Restated 2010 Directors' Plan to establish, amend and rescind any rules and policies relating to the Amended and Restated 2010 Directors' Plan and to make any other determinations that it deems necessary or advisable for the administration of the Amended and Restated 2010 Directors' Plan.
-The Committee may correct any defect or supply any omission or reconcile any inconsistency in the Amended and Restated 2010 Directors' Plan in the manner and to the extent the Committee deems necessary or advisable.
-The Committee shall have the full power and authority to establish the terms and conditions of any award consistent with the provisions of the Amended and Restated 2010 Directors' Plan and, except with respect to the provisions prohibiting repricing of any award granted under the Amended and Restated 2010 Directors' Plan, to waive any such terms and conditions at any time (including, without limitation, accelerating or waiving any vesting conditions).
-Determinations made by the Committee need not be uniform and may be made selectively among participants in the Amended and Restated 2010 Directors' Plan.
+The 2022 Directors' Plan is administered by the "Committee," which is the Compensation Committee or such other committee of our Board to which the Board has delegated power.
+The Committee is authorized to interpret the 2022 Directors' Plan to establish, amend and rescind any rules and policies relating to the 2022 Directors' Plan and to make any other determinations that it deems necessary or advisable for the administration of the 2022 Directors' Plan.
+The Committee may correct any defect or supply any omission or reconcile any inconsistency in the 2022 Directors' Plan in the manner and to the extent the Committee deems necessary or advisable.
+The Committee will have the full power and authority to establish the terms and conditions of any award consistent with the provisions of the 2022 Directors' Plan and, except with respect to the provisions prohibiting repricing of any award granted under the 2022 Directors' Plan, to waive any such terms and conditions at any time (including, without limitation, accelerating or waiving any vesting conditions).
+Determinations made by the Committee need not be uniform and may be made selectively among participants in the 2022 Directors' Plan.

-Limitations .
-No award may be granted under the Amended and Restated 2010 Directors' Plan after the tenth anniversary of the effective date (as defined therein), but awards theretofore granted may extend beyond that date.
+Limitations.
+No award may be granted under the 2022 Directors' Plan after the tenth anniversary of the effective date (as defined therein), but awards theretofore granted may extend beyond that date.

-Options .
-The Committee may grant non-qualified stock options, which shall be subject to the terms and conditions as set forth in the Amended and Restated 2010 Directors' Plan, the related option agreement and any other terms, not inconsistent therewith, as determined by the Committee; provided that all stock options granted under the Amended and Restated 2010 Directors' Plan are required to have a per share exercise price that is not less than 100% of the fair market value of our Common Stock underlying such stock options on the date an option is granted (other than in the case of options granted in substitution of previously granted options).
-The maximum term for stock options granted under the Amended and Restated 2010 Directors' Plan will be seven years from the initial date of grant.
-The purchase price for the shares as to which a stock option is exercised shall be paid to us, to the extent permitted by law (i) in cash or its equivalent at the time the stock option is exercised, (ii) in shares having a fair market value equal to the aggregate exercise price for the shares being purchased and satisfying any requirements that may be imposed by the Committee, so long as the shares shall have been held for no less than six months (or such other period established by the Committee in order to avoid adverse accounting treatment), (iii) partly in cash and partly in shares (as described above), (iv) if there is a public market for the shares at such time, through the delivery of irrevocable instructions to a broker to sell the shares being acquired upon the exercise of the stock option and to deliver to us the amount of the proceeds of such sale equal to the aggregate exercise price for the shares being purchased, or (v) to the extent the Committee shall provide in the option agreement or otherwise, through net settlement in shares.
+Options.
+The Committee may grant non-qualified stock options, which will be subject to the terms and conditions as set forth in the 2022 Directors' Plan, the related option agreement and any other terms, not inconsistent therewith, as determined by the Committee; provided that all stock options granted under the 2022 Directors' Plan are required to have a per share exercise price that is not less than 100% of the fair market value of our common stock underlying such stock options on the date an option is granted (other than in the case of options granted in substitution of previously granted options).
+The maximum term for stock options granted under the 2022 Directors' Plan will be seven years from the initial date of grant.
+The purchase price for the shares as to which a stock option is exercised will be paid to us, to the extent permitted by law (i) in cash or its equivalent at the time the stock option is exercised, (ii) in shares having a fair market value equal to the aggregate exercise price for the shares being purchased and satisfying any requirements that may be imposed by the Committee, so long as the shares have been held for no less than six months (or such other period established by the Committee in order to avoid adverse accounting treatment), (iii) partly in cash and partly in shares (as described above), (iv) if there is a public market for the shares at such time, through the delivery of irrevocable instructions to a broker to sell the shares being acquired upon the exercise of the stock option and to deliver to us the amount of the proceeds of such sale equal to the aggregate exercise price for the shares being purchased, or (v) to the extent the Committee has provided in the option agreement or otherwise, through net settlement in shares.